Editor’s Note: This post has been updated with new content and links.

-You don’t have to live under the sea to wonder what the Krabby Patty secret formula is and why it makes Krabby Patties taste so good.
+See, you don’t have to live in a pineapple under the sea like Spongebob Squarepants to be curious about the secret Krabby Patty formula, or why it makes Krabby Patties taste so good.

 In fact, thousands of YouTubers have tried replicating the recipe for themselves.

-And you’re probably wondering how fictional, cartoon burgers will make your Google Shopping campaigns make more money.
+Wondering how fictional cartoon burgers will help your Google Shopping campaigns make more money?

-Technically, they won’t, but just like Krabby Patties, Google Shopping campaigns also have a secret formula that make them a lot more juicy, and the results tend to look like this:
+Technically, they won’t.
+(Sorry.)
+But just like Krabby Patties, Google Shopping campaigns also have a secret formula that makes them a lot more juicy, with results like this:

-For example, if you own a premier restaurant like the Krusty Krab, you definitely know how much each item on your menu earns, and how much it costs to serve each item.
+This probably sounds familiar if you’ve run a brick-and-mortar business.
+If you own a premier restaurant like the Krusty Krab, for example, you definitely know how much each item on your menu earns and how much it costs to serve.

 Similarly, SPAGs are the best way to ensure your campaigns are getting relevant traffic, that you aren’t bidding more than what a product is actually worth, and that you’re focused on products that make money.

-In a nutshell, SPAGs are a way to gain more control and better performance from your Shopping campaigns.
+But more importantly, SPAGs are a way to gain more control and coax better performance from your Shopping campaigns.

-By taking this approach with your Shopping campaigns, you can ensure your products are showing for relevant searches and that the bids associated with each of your products make sense.
+With this approach, you can ensure your products appear in relevant searches and that the bids associated with each of your products make sense.

 If your Shopping campaigns aren’t organized by relevant themes and profitability, this leads to a chaotic situation I call “The Mob Effect.”

-Because mob invasion isn’t ideal, let’s look at an example of a SPAG.
+Clearly, mob invasion isn’t ideal.
+To avoid the Mob Effect, let’s look at an example of a SPAG.

 The One Exception: When You Shouldn’t Rely Solely On SPAGs

-If you sell 1-100 products, SPAGs will make sure you get the clarity you need on how your products are performing without getting too unwieldy.
+If you sell 1-100 products, SPAGs will provide significant clarity on your product performance without getting too unwieldy.

-If you sell over 100 products, however, and especially if you manage over a thousand SKUs, the detailed organization of SPAGs can quickly become a nightmare.
+If you sell hundreds of products, however, or manage over a thousand SKUs, the logistics of creating and maintaining SPAGs can sound like a nightmare.

-Ok, maybe that’s a little dramatic, but there’s a law of diminishing returns, because your goal isn’t actually to serve an equal amount of traffic to every product.
+Ok, maybe that’s a little dramatic.
+But there is a law of diminishing returns, because generating an equal amount of traffic for every product isn’t your goal — or, at least, it shouldn’t be.
 Your goal is to break up the mobs, discover which of your products sell best, and use them to drive sales.

-If you manage thousands of SKUs, the best returns on your time and energy put into Google Shopping should be focused on identifying top-performers, and making sure that high-spending products with low returns (aka “mob products”) don’t run away with your budgets and profits.
+If you manage thousands of SKUs, your Google Shopping-related time and energy is precious.
+In this case, the best returns will come from identifying top performers and keeping high-spending products with low returns (aka “mob products”) from running away with your budget and profits.

-Of the five highest-spending the products, the one that spent the least actually out-earned the four highest-spending products combined.
+Of the five highest-spending products, the one that spent the least actually out-earned the other four — combined.